 In the United States, health insurance typically will not pay for psychological or psychiatric services unless a DSM-IV mental disease diagnosis accompanies the insurance claim.
 The website of the DSM-V Prelude Project[8] covers shortcomings of the DSM-IV that may be subject for improvements for the DSM-V.

-Oh boy, do I ever have suggestions for the DSM-V!
-One can only hope that in its new incarnation, jet lag will no longer be considered a psychiatric disorder.
+One can only hope that in its new incarnations, jet lag and many other problems will no longer be considered psychiatric disorders.